-The NYISO Energy Market Operations Planning personnel perform the following actions:
+The NYISO Energy Market Operations personnel perform the following actions:

-- 1) Retrieve the Bid/PostMIS System file for the next day's Bids - 2) Acquire current Security Constrained Unit Commitment history Transfer data from the EMS / Real Time server - 3) Retrieve Perform the TCG-SRE end of the day fill in processfile Review and select SCUC run time options - 4) Execute the SCUC- - 5) Review and analyze results
+- 1) Retrieve the MIS System file for the next day's Bids

+- 2) Transfer data from the EMS / Real Time server

-Assemble output SCUC file
+- 3) Perform the SRE end of the day fill in process

+- 4) Execute the SCUC

+- 5) Review and analyze results

-- 6) Send the SCUC output file-data to the Bid/Post System Box Send SCUC information to the Historical Information System
+- 6) Send the SCUC output data to the Bid/Post System Box

 - 7) Save SCUC case for:

 - a.
 Archival purposes

 - b.
 Next SCUC History run

 - c.
 Dispute resolution purposes